Latest: Arson suspected after deadly Paris apartment blaze

 He said a woman who lives in the building was detained locally.

-Fire service spokesman Clement Cognon earlier said seven people had been confirmed dead and 31 injured, including six firefighters.
-One person is in a life-threatening condition.
+Eight people have been confirmed dead and 31 injured, including six firefighters.

 About 50 people were safely rescued from the building in western Paris.